svlentink/dockerfiles/svlentink/mail/README.md

 to=$(git config user.email) \
 && from=from@example.com \
 && subj='lorem ipsum' \
-&& docker run --rm -it svlentink/mail $to $from $subj and this is the body
+&& docker run --rm -it svlentink/mail $to $from "$subj" and this is the body
 ```